 - Delinquency Predictor Score (DPS): Measured on a scale from 1 to 5, with lower scores indicating lower risk, the DPS is meant to show the probability that a business might become delinquent or go bankrupt.

-- D&B rating: This is an overall rating of a company’s creditworthiness and is determined by information from a company’s balance sheet and overall size.
+- D&B Rating: This is an overall rating of a company’s creditworthiness and is determined by information from a company’s balance sheet and overall size.

 2. Experian

 Experian issues a score called Intelliscore Plus.
-The most recent version of this, called Intelliscore Plus V3, has a range from 300 to 850, with higher scores being more favorable.
+The most recent version of this, called Intelliscore Plus V3, ranges from 300 to 850, with higher scores being more favorable.
 A blended data option is also available for lenders wanting to combine business information with that of individual owners.
+Some older versions of Intelliscore operated on a scale from 1 to 100, with scores above 75 generally considered low risk for lenders.

 3. Equifax

 - Business credit risk score: This is the likelihood of a business being over 90 days late on financial obligations.
-The range is from 101 to 992, with 992 being least likely.
+The range is from 101 to 992, with 992 being the least likely.

 - Business failure score: This is the risk that a business will go bankrupt in the next 12 months.
-Scores range from 1,000 to 1,610, with 1,610 being least likely.
+Scores range from 1,000 to 1,610, with 1,610 being the least likely.

 4. FICO Small Business Scoring Service (SBSS)

 FICO SBSS scores are most commonly used for Small Business Administration (SBA) loans.
 Scores range from 0 to 300, with higher scores representing lower risk for lenders.
-For most SBA loans, we recommend having an SBSS score of 155 or higher.
+For most SBA loans, I recommend having an SBSS score of 155 or higher.
 You can visit Nav to obtain a copy of your FICO SBSS credit score.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

-Bottom Line
+Bottom line

 Lenders use the information in your business credit report to determine whether to issue financing and at what rates and terms.
 Knowing how to read your credit report and being aware of what goes into it can expand your access to credit.